 Hailing from Happy, Texas (the Town Without a Frown), Vicki Todd is a largely self-taught artist.
-Her fascination with art began in her Grandmother’s china shop and oil painting classes taught in her home attic.
-Todd’s Grandmother encouraged her to sit in during the classes and paint along with the adult students.
-At the age of 6, Todd announced that she wanted to be an artist during the question and answer portion of the Little Miss Happy beauty contest, a memory she recalls through her mother’s telling of the story.
+Her fascination with art began in her Grandmother’s china shop and painting classes taught in her home attic.
+Todd’s Grandmother encouraged her to sit in during the classes and paint china pieces along with the adult students.
+At the age of 6, Todd announced that she wanted to be an artist during the question-and-answer portion of the Little Miss Happy beauty contest, which she participated in and won – a memory she recalls through her mother’s telling of the story.
 However, art became a part-time hobby pushed to life’s back burner.

-After teaching in Connecticut and hosting a radio show called Unstuck JOY! in Washington State, Todd now resides in Santa Fe, New Mexico and is focusing on her artwork full time.
+After teaching in Connecticut and hosting a radio show called Unstuck JOY!
+The Art of Living on Purpose in Washington State, Todd now resides in Santa Fe, New Mexico and is focusing on her artwork full time.
+In 2022 she performed a one-woman show she authored called Shine Happy Shine!, which incorporates her vivid body print artworks and expressive fairytale mask sculptures.
 She is inspired by the emotion and flowing energy of the female face and figure, vivid contemporary color palettes, and floral motifs.